Guidance

 Introduction

-The register of digital identity and attribute services is a public list of government approved organisations who provide digital identity services certified against the UK digital identity and attributes trust framework.
+The register of digital identity and attribute services is a public list of government-registered organisations who provide digital identity services.
+All organisations on the register provide services that are certified against the UK digital identity and attributes trust framework

 Learn about the process